Beginners Start Here!

 Step 7: Buying your fireworks

 The most fun part of course!
-We have a complete section guiding you through buying fireworks, whether that’s consumer fireworks or professional services.
-We also look at firing systems and fuse.
+I have a complete section guiding you through buying fireworks, whether that’s consumer fireworks or professional services.
+I also look at firing systems and fuse.

 So head over to the Buying Fireworks guides for more advice on this step.